What are Downlight Types?

 The Main Downlight Types

 Mainly used in bathrooms IP65 downlights can also be used anywhere.
-Many lighting manufactures only offer their integrated LED downlights in IP65.
+Many lighting manufacturers only offer their integrated LED downlights in IP65.
 They are fitted with a water and dust resistant seal.
-This means they don't need offer as many different types of downlight when just one will do.
+This means they don't need to offer as many different types of downlights when just one will do.

 Adjustable downlights allow you to direct the light into a different direction other than directly down.
 You may want to direct the light onto a cupboard or illuminate a specific object or painting.
 Adjustable downlights cost more, considerably more with integrated downlights and they usually have a larger cut out size.